imagekit-developer/imagekit-ruby/README.md

 ## Usage

-You can use this Ruby SDK for 3 different kinds of methods - URL generation, file upload, and file management.
+You can use this Ruby SDK for three different kinds of methods - URL generation, file upload, and file management.

-The usage of the SDK has been explained below
+The usage of the SDK has been explained below.

 ## URL generation